cosmicc/LEDSmartClock/README.md

 -Use the `dev` branch for development and pull requests.
 The `main` branch is only for merges from `dev` for new version releases.
 -The `legacy` and `pre-coroutine` branches were used to to archive major rewrites during development and are now locked for reference.
 -Release version numbers are formatted Major.Minor.Patch.
-New major versions will require the LEDSmartClock settings to be reconfigured as all settings will be lost after upgrading due to IotWebConf options updates and the IotWebConf config version changing.
+Some major and minor versions may require the LEDSmartClock settings to be reconfigured as all settings will be lost after upgrading due to IotWebConf options updates and the IotWebConf config version changing.
 -weather images used to create the animated bitmaps are located in the `icons` directory.
 -A Jtag connection will be available on the circuit board for easy debugging.
 -An extra I2C connection will be available on the circuit board for optional expansion.